-To donate by check: Please make your check payable to OBCF, and mail it to 13 Skyline Road, Southern Shores, NC 27949.
+To donate by check: Please mail your check, made payable to OBCF, to Outer Banks Community Foundation, P.O.
+Box 2299, Manteo, NC 27954.
 Please write “disaster” in the memo line of your check.

 To donate cash: Do not mail cash.
 Instead, drop off your cash donation to our office at 704 S. Hwy 64/264 on Roanoke Island.
 Our regular office hours are Monday through Friday, 9:00 am to 5:00 pm.
 Please call us before you visit at 252-423-3003.

 To donate stock, IRA assets, or other gifts: Please call our office at 252-423-3003, and we will gladly assist you.

 Can I donate food, clothing, appliances, furniture, cars, or other goods?

-The Outer Banks Community Foundation does not accept donations of food, clothing, or any other physical items; unfortunately we just do not have storage space or the means of transport.
+The Outer Banks Community Foundation cannot accept donations of food, clothing, or other physical items.
 Instead, we invite your financial contribution, which gives us the flexibility to respond to the latest and greatest needs on the ground.

 I have been impacted locally by the most recent disaster.
 How can I apply for financial assistance?